Making Images Real Again: A Comprehensive Survey on Deep Image Composition: Image Harmonization

 \subsection{Datasets and Evaluation Metrics}

-A large amount of composite images can be easily obtained by pasting the foreground from one image on another background image~\cite{xue2012understanding,tsai2017deep}, but it is extremely difficult to obtain the ground-truth harmonized image for the composite image.
-Manually adjusting the foreground according to the background to obtain the ground-truth is time-consuming, labor-intensive, and unreliable.
-However, for the supervision of harmonization model and faithful evaluation of harmonization results, we require adequate pairs of composite images and ground-truth harmonized images.
-In existing works, the constructed datasets containing such pairs can be divided into three groups: real-world dataset, synthetic real dataset, and rendered dataset.
+A large amount of composite images can be easily obtained by pasting the foreground from one image on another background image, but it is not easy to obtain the ground-truth harmonized image for the composite image.
+Training deep learning models requires abundant pairs of composite images and ground-truth harmonized images.
+Existing works have designed different schemes to construct image harmonization dataset.
+The key lies in how to construct a set of images with the same content yet different illuminations.
+We categorize the existing schemes into four groups: manual editing, color transfer, rendering technique, real shot.
+We show one representative dataset from each group in Fig.~\ref{fig:image_harmonization_examples}.

+\textbf{Manual editing: }HAdobe5k sub-dataset in \cite{DoveNet2020} is constructed based on MIT-Adobe FiveK dataset \cite{bychkovsky2011learning}, in which each image is manually edited to five different illumination conditions.
+Swapping their foregrounds can yield pairs of composite images and ground-truth images. \citet{jiang2021ssh} released a small-scale \emph{RealHM} dataset with 216 image pairs, which is constructed based on real composite images obtained by pasting foregrounds on backgrounds.
+Human annotators manually adjust the foreground according to the background to obtain the ground-truth.
+Manual editing is time-consuming, labor-intensive, and unreliable.